-- Students are required to be online at scheduled time (i.e. MWRF 10:00-10:50AM) - Use D2L for submission of course assignments and assessments, please maintain the confirmation of submission when uploading your file to the D2L drop box. - Your university email will be used to correspond regarding this course. - D2L will be used to distribute information.
+- Students are required to be online at scheduled time (i.e. M, W, F, 10: 00-10: 50 a.m.). - Use D2L for submission of course assignments and assessments, please maintain the confirmation of submission when uploading your file to the D2L drop box. - Your university email will be used to correspond regarding this course. - D2L will be used to distribute information.
 It is the students' responsibility to check all course related information on D2L. - Regular attendance is expected.
 It is the students' responsibility to inquire on all the information they missed during their absences. - Tests and timed assessments are to be completed online.
 Each review test is 50 minutes in length and conducted online.
-Students can have 75 minutes to complete. - Technology requirements for reviewed tests are a computer, webcam/camera, and stable internet connection. - Please let your instructor know immediately if you cannot meet the deadlines specified, so that the instructor can work with you to consider alternative dates / assessments. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - Students may be required to complete different requirements if the assessment of their language backgrounds shows that this is appropriate. - If you have any questions related to this course, please send an e-mail to the instructor, or use office hour.
+Students can have 75 minutes to complete. - Technology requirements for reviewed tests are a computer, webcam/camera, and stable internet connection. - The due dates for assignments and exam dates are provided in the course schedule. - Please let your instructor know immediately if you cannot meet the deadlines specified, so that the Instructor can work with you to consider alternative dates/assessments. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - Students may be required to complete different requirements if the assessment of their language backgrounds shows that this is appropriate. - If you have any questions related to this course, please send an e-mail to the instructor, or use office hour.